T H E R I C H & F A M O U S

 Smooth jazz saxophonist Dave Koz reflects on his career on the eve of receiving his star on the Hollywood Walk of Fame.

-Click here to read the Q&A from The Hollywood Reporter. |
+Click here to read the entire article from The Hollywood Reporter. |